 Often I’m asked, “Doc, what’s the one thing I can do for my health that will benefit me most?”

-With all of the tens of thousands of things that can go awry in the body, that may sound simplistic.
+With all of the tens of thousands of things that can go awry in the body, weight loss may sound simplistic.
 But the fact is that your weight has a major ripple effect on your health.
 You’re probably already aware that obesity is a risk factor for COVID-19 complications, not to mention health conditions like heart disease.
 If you’re overweight, as the majority of Americans are, dropping just 5 or 10 pounds benefits the whole package—your heart, your joints, your blood sugar, your energy… You name it, and it’s healthier!

 Unfortunately, we’ve got a big problem in this country with overweight and obesity.
-In February, the CDC reported that almost 72% of American adults are overweight, and 42.4% percent of adults now tip the scales at levels considered obese.
-The National Health and Nutrition Examination Survey (NHANES) pegs the percentage of adults who are either overweight or obese at more than two-thirds.
+In February, the CDC reported that almost 72% of American adults are overweight, and 42.4% percent of adults now tip the scales at levels considered obese; here are the CDC’s 2019 maps showing prevalence by state.

 If you’re part of this group, you probably know too well that losing weight is harder than it’s made out to be.
 In this article, I’m going to explain why that’s true and tell you what you can do about it.

 Are You Obese or Just Overweight?